This post may include affiliate links; see our disclosure policy.

 • Ginger beer

-The use of ginger beer may remind you of another famous highball cocktail: the Moscow Mule!
-The El Diablo is similar to a Mexican mule, but adds creme de cassis.
+The use of ginger beer may remind you of another famous highball cocktail, the Moscow Mule!
+The El Diablo is similar to a Mexican mule, but adds crème de cassis.

 Creme de cassis